Raniconduh/games/snake/README.md

 # snake

 Classic snake game.
 Move with arrow keys, eat the apples to grow longer.
+Space to pause, any key to resume. q to quit.

 ## Config